pras-ops/pras-ops.github.io/DEPLOYMENT.md

 - Make sure your repository is public (required for free GitHub Pages)
 - The first deployment might take a few minutes to become available

-## Custom Domain (Optional)
+## Custom Domain Configuration
-If you want to use a custom domain:
+This project is configured for the custom domain `prashant-j.com`:

+1. **CNAME file**: Automatically created during deployment in the `dist` folder
+2. **GitHub Pages settings**:
-1. Go to your repository Settings > Pages
+   - Go to your repository Settings > Pages
-2. Add your custom domain in the "Custom domain" field
+   - Add `prashant-j.com` in the "Custom domain" field
-3. Update your DNS settings to point to your GitHub Pages URL
-4. Add a `CNAME` file in your repository root with your domain name
+   - Enable "Enforce HTTPS"
+3. **DNS Configuration**:
+   - Add a CNAME record pointing `prashant-j.com` to `pras-ops.github.io`
+   - Or add A records pointing to GitHub Pages IP addresses:
+     - 185.199.108.153
+     - 185.199.109.153
+     - 185.199.110.153
+     - 185.199.111.153